Michael4933/CapImagine/README.md

 <img width="2098" height="930" alt="image" src="https://github.com/user-attachments/assets/984d565d-f0aa-4822-a293-0935f0cbae26" />

-### Cases

 ## 🔧Code Implementation
 The pseudo [code](https://github.com/UMass-Embodied-AGI/Mirage) below provides the decoding logits for latent visual reasoning.
 The `self._sample` function in `transformers.generation.utils` controls how each token is decoded.
 Here, we utilize different switches `in_latent_mode, is_prefill, latent_start, latent_end, latent_num` to control the state of latent reasoning.
 Particuarly, `inputs_embeds = outputs.hidden_states` explicitly sets the input embeddings for the next token as the output hidden states from the last step.
 The manipulation of latent embedding could happen at here by adding gaussian noise or setting latent embedding as the same tensor.
-This framework provides a general and adaptable inference implmentation for various latent visual reasoning models such as Mirage, Monet and etc.
+This framework provides a **general and adaptable** inference implmentation for various latent visual reasoning models such as Mirage, Monet and etc.

 ```python
 class GenerationMixin: